-Unfortunately, many heed Company not this simple rule.
-Instead, they operate with all sorts of marketing tricks and strategies.
-For example, the, address lists from the IHK for promotional purposes abzutelefonieren.
-That's just not a good marketing strategy.
+Unfortunately, many companies do not heed this simple rule.
+Instead, they operate with all kinds of marketing tricks and strategies.
+For example, to telephone address lists from the IHK for advertising purposes.
+It's just not a good marketing strategy.
 It may also fall under unfair advertising.

-When I made my mark on the application for the Chamber of Commerce and Industry at "We are allowed to pass on your information for the initiation of business", I had no idea what it was that got in my way.
+When I checked my box at the Chamber of Industry and Commerce for “We may pass on your information for initiating business”, I had no idea what I was trying to do.
 Exactly: advertising!
-In fact, every other member of the Chamber of Commerce and Industry can now ask for my company name and contact details as well as my field of activity if it wants to initiate business.
+Because in fact every other member of the Chamber of Commerce and Industry can now request my company name and my contact details as well as my field of activity if they want to initiate business.

 Bad advertising: standard slogans, wanted over-friendly

 A Bonn publishing house, which is notorious for such marketing actions, apparently wanted that: I met their business attempt in the form of a telephone call.
 Wanted overfriendly penetrated me by heart the learned little proverbs of the too nice lady in the sales department in the ear.

 What I really hate about such calls: The concealment tactics, which should not let the called customer notice that something should be disclosed to him.
 Because of, I would like to send something and I would then have the opportunity to relate it ... blblbla .. spooled the lady emphasizes joyfully her proverb.
 So it took a whopping five minutes to realize I wanted to get started.

 If the audience matching is wrong

 But the reason for that was that, with the best of my will, I would not have guessed what kind of product one wanted to sell to me: a self-employed letter, an apparently monthly publication for business start-ups.
 The lady also came to this realization herself when I revealed to her that she had written several books on this subject.

-"Oh," she stammered apologetically, apparently completely out of step.
-"Then they do not need that ..."
-"No," I said in a friendly tone and hung up.
+"Oh" she stammered apologetically, apparently completely out of step "Then you probably don't need that ..."
+"No" I said gently and hung up.